michalvankodev/ness-inter-poll/DevOPS.md

    it triggers Jenkins job and downloads latest code
 - running 2nd docker container with Mongo DB

-On SKKSCFullStack1 server we plan 5to do following:
+On SKKSCFullStack1 server we plan to do following:
 - have docker container for each part of application
 - Create Jenkins Pipeline with Docker, which will after each change in git repository create new docker images and run them